asreview/asreview-makita/joss/paper.md

-Although tools such as ASReview LAB [@asreview_lab] offer various ways to simulate the screening process in systematic reviews via its WebApp, there is a need for automation in setting up the research environment for large scale simulations research.
+Although tools such as ASReview LAB [@asreview_lab] offer various ways to simulate the screening process in systematic reviews via its WebApp, there is a need for automation in setting up the research environment for large-scale simulations research.
 Setting up the structure of a simulation study manually is prone to mistakes and a tedious task, especially when the scale of the simulation increases.
 ASReview Makita fills this gap by automating the workflow setup, preparing GitHub repositories, documentation, pre/post-processing code, and generating execution scripts.

-Simplifying reproducibility and maintaining an organized folder structure are crucial for scientific research.
-They ensure that experiments can be reliably repeated and build upon by other researchers.
+Simplifying reproducibility and maintaining an organized folder structure is crucial for scientific research.
+They ensure that experiments can be reliably repeated and built upon by other researchers.
 A well-organized directory makes it easier to understand the workflow, locate files, and contributes to the transparency and credibility of the study.

 # Technical Functionality

-Utilizing a combination of Jinja-based templates and Python templates, ASReview Makita automatically generates an hierarchical folder structure, a README.md (including descriptions, instructions, file tree, and data statements), any additional code used for pre- and post-processing, and batch or shell execution scripts.
-Makita offers scripts for, among others, extracting dataset statistics [@datatools], extracting simulation performance metrics such as Time to Discovery [@ferdinands2023performance], merging those metrics into easy to read tables, generating wordclouds [@wordcloud], and plotting the results [@insights].
+Utilizing a combination of Jinja-based templates and Python templates, ASReview Makita automatically generates a hierarchical folder structure, a README.md (including descriptions, instructions, file tree, and data statements), any additional code used for pre-and post-processing, and batch or shell execution scripts.
+Makita offers scripts for, among others, extracting dataset statistics [@datatools], extracting simulation performance metrics such as Time to Discovery [@ferdinands2023performance], merging those metrics into easy-to-read tables, generating wordclouds [@wordcloud], and plotting the results [@insights].
 Makita assures that all steps of the simulation study are stored and thus reproducible and transparent.

-The Jinja based templates handle study structure while accompanying Python templates add extended functionality.
+The Jinja-based templates handle study structure while accompanying Python templates add extended functionality.
 A range of standard templates is available, specifically tailored for ASReview simulations.
 Overall, the architecture provides a modular and flexible framework, allowing users to easily